How to write a rhetorical analysis essay

 A rhetorical essay is a type of essay that is focused on how an author expresses himself.

-The structure is quite similar to other types of essays.
+In terms of the structure, it is quite similar to other types of essays.
 Typically, it starts with an introduction and ends with a conclusion.

 Rhetoric refers to the skill of effective writing and speaking.
 In rhetoric, we look at the motives of the author rather than the content.